 Expecting to see big numbers next?
 Well, you will be disappointed – the general tuition cost range for Swiss public universities is between CHF 600 and CHF 2500!
 In EUR, this is somewhere between €530 and €2200.
 Or to sum up – figures much below the average for other major study destinations within Europe.

 Of course, this picture would have to take a 180° turn if we were to describe private university tuition.
-But wait – what about scholarships?
+But wait – what about scholarships in Switzerland?

 Indeed, a scholarship is the ideal instrument that can help you battle not only private but also public tuition.
 Find and choose the best funding opportunity for you!